How Much is a Surrogate Mother Paid?

-Your surrogate mother’s total expenses will take about one-half of your surrogacy budget.
-In the US, that’s from $50,000 to $70,000 USD for a typical journey.
-Overseas, surrogates earn almost the same but adjusted for the cost of living.
+Your surrogate mother is paid $50,000 to $70,000 USD for a typical U.S. journey; that’s nearly one-half of your total surrogacy budget.
+Overseas, surrogates are paid almost the same but adjusted for the cost of living.
 That’s about $15,000 to $17,000 USD.
 Total costs can be separated into “Base Salary” and “Benefits”.

 Jump Down this Article:

 - Finding an Affordable Surrogate Mother

 - Buying Insurance for Your Surrogate

 A surrogate mother in the United States makes from $35,000 to $45,000 paid in a monthly salary.
 She also gets paid another $5,000 to $10,000 USD in various benefits.
 In comparison a new elementary teacher is paid just $41,000 USD per year, according to PayScale.com.
 Surrogates also demand a lot of extras, including clothes, transportation, lost wages, household expenses, and more.

 But aside from financial rewards, many women experience great satisfaction from helping childless couples.
 That makes being a surrogate mother a meaningful alternative to other forms of less-skilled or part-time work.
 While this article reviews your surrogate’s monetary expenses, it’s important to keep in mind the non-financial benefits that she provides and requires!

 Surrogate pay in the United States

 Surrogate mothers overseas typically earn the same as their U.S. counterparts, but differences in cost of living, costs of medical care, and legal expenses, make surrogate costs much more affordable for Western couples.